Skip to main content

 (C) Form 04KI014E, Individualized Service Plan (ISP) Progress Report, is submitted for review and permanency hearings.

-(D) A letter or template developed by the CW specialist and saved in the KIDS document management system (DMS), may be submitted to the court when:
+(D) A letter or template the CW specialist develops and saves in the KIDS document management system (DMS), may be submitted to the court when:

 (i) review or permanency hearings are held according to statutory requirements and a hearing is set to address a specific issue; or